-DBS checks and CRB checks are both terms mentioned when discussing criminal record checks.
+DBS checks and CRB checks are both terms commonly mentioned when discussing criminal record checks.
 However, they are in fact two different things.
 What does each one mean?
-What are their differences?
+What are their differences between the two?
 Care Check look at DBS and CRB checks to keep you in the know.

-A CRB check is a Criminal Records Bureau check that launched in 2002.
-The checks were in operation until the introduction of the Disclosure and Barring Service (DBS) in 2012.
+A CRB check is a Criminal Records Bureau check that launched in 2002 and ran until the introduction of the Disclosure and Barring Service (DBS) in 2012.
 You may find a ‘CRB Check’ around today because there are many people who will have a CRB certificate to their name.
 However, a CRB Check can no longer be obtained in the old format and old CRB Checks are not valid as a form of a background check.

 A DBS check is conducted by the Disclosure and Barring Service, a Home Office sponsored non-departmental public group.
 The DBS was created in 2012 when the Criminal Records Bureau was merged with the Independent Safeguarding Authority (ISA).
 The aim of the merger was to streamline the process.
 The DBS can issue a criminal record check and a check against the children or vulnerable adults barred list, if required.
 Previously, this process was split between the CRB and ISA